nabto/ionic-starter-nabto-video/README.md

 2. Android Studio must be installed and an emulator device configured
 3. install cordova: `sudo npm install cordova -g`
 4. install ionic: `sudo npm install ionic -g`
-5. add the Android Cordova platform : `ionic platform add android@latest`
+5. add the Android Cordova platform : `ionic cordova platform add android@latest`

 Note that at least version 6.1.1 of cordova-android is necessary as indicated if using Android 7 or newer (otherwise you will see an app signing error).